 "As a registered dietician and food advocate for my entire career, I have been passionate about sustainable eating, sustainable food systems and their benefits to the health of individuals and the environment.
 My work with U-W Extension has addressed food security, food systems, poverty awareness and nutrition education with a special interest in hunger and obesity.
 I conduct applied research to address community initiatives for improving food security in low-income populations through developing community partnerships and collaborations."

 Valerie is the faculty instructor of the Sustainable Food and Agriculture Systems at Northeast Wisconsin Technical College and founding member of SLO Farmers Co-op.

 Linda is the Education Manager at Green Bay Botanical Garden.
 Since starting at the Garden in 2015, her interest in sustainable food systems and the healing power of food has exploded.
 Because of this, she became involved with New Leaf Foods in 2017 by assuming the role of Volunteer Coordinator for the 2018 Green Bay Garden Blitz.
 She now joins the New Leaf Foods Board of Directors and is excited to continue connecting the community to their role in the food system to help them make healthy choices for their family.
 Linda has Bachelor's of Science in Biology and Chemistry from St. Norbert College, a teaching certification in Broadfield Science from UW-Green Bay and is a certified Master Gardener.

 Jill is New Leaf Foods social media communication specialist.
 She is People Experience Specialist for Elevate97.

 1. Improve Access to Healthy Food

-Support educational, charitable healthy food projects in underserved communities and populations.
+f.
+Support food pantries and other charitable healthy food projects in underserved communities and populations.

 2. Promote Health and Well-being through Healthy Food Education